Plugins¶

 }

-Logging Metrics to Atlas
+Logging Metrics to Atlas¶

-The atlas plugin requires:
+The atlas

 'atlas': {